trick77/bc-stats/README.md

     -a, --miner <miner>          Miner address
-    -m, --maxblocks [maxblocks]  Maximum number of blocks to query -r, --ranking                Show miner ranking table (off by default) --no-color                   Disable colors in output (on by default) -h, --help                   output usage information
+    -m, --maxblocks [maxblocks]  Maximum number of blocks to query -r, --ranking                Show miner ranking table (off by default) -b, --blocks                 Dump all blocks found (off by default) --no-color                   Disable colors in output (on by default) -h, --help                   output usage information
 ```